 Balance transfer credit cards

-Balance transfers allow you to transfer high-interest debt to another card with a lower interest rate – and sometimes with no interest – during a set promotional period.
+Balance transfer credit cards allow you to transfer high-interest debt to another card with a lower interest rate – and sometimes with no interest – during a set promotional period.

 If you are carrying credit card debt from month to month, a balance transfer could therefore mean substantial savings.